arex388/Arex388.Geocodio/README.md

 **Update 1.2.1 (2019-03-13)**

-Fixed a small type on batch geocoding where the requested fields were not returned.
+Fixed a small typeo on batch geocoding where the requested fields were not returned.

 **Update 1.2.0 (2019-01-13)**